Archidona, an ancient city located in the center of Andalusia that surprises with its architecture and with its historical-artistic buildings.

 - Hermitage of Santo Cristo: Hermitage built in the 18th century, inside it houses the image of Santo Cristo.
 Remodeled in 1997 along with its outdoor garden to create a rest area for the pilgrim.
 This point has become a mandatory stop on August the 15th during the pilgrimage to the Virgen de la Gracia, patron saint of Archidona.

-- Ochavada Square: It is the main town square built in the Baroque style around the year 1786.
+- Ochavada Square: It is the main square of the town built in the baroque style between 1780 and 1786 designed by Francisco Astorga and Antonio González Sevilla.
 It is one of the main monuments in Malaga that represents the baroque urbanism in Andalusia.
-The square is built in an octagonal shape, each facade of the square has a different decoration.
-The square became the center of the town, so much so that the town hall was installed.
-Archidona does not have a Bullring, therefore, taking advantage of the structure of the square, they transform the square into a bullring for bullfighting performances and bullfights.
+The square is built in an octagonal shape with Mudejar elements, each facade of the square has a different decoration.
+The square was built on the old main square, making it the center of the town, so much so that the town hall was installed.
+Archidona does not have a bullring, therefore, taking advantage of the structure of the square, they transform the square into a bullring for bullfighting performances and bullfights.
+The square has access through three doors with rich rococo ornamentation based on niches, pediments and rockeries.

 - Convent of Santo Domingo